mikolajjuda/rust-introduction/slides_en.md

 <!-- column: 0 -->

-## ważne cechy:
+## important features:
-- bezpieczeństwo pamięci bez potrzeby automatycznego odśmiecania
+- memory safety without the need for automatic runtime garbage collection
-- zapobieganie wyścigom danych między wątkami
+- prevention of data races between threads
-- silny system typów inspirowany językami funkcyjnymi (bazuje na nim obsługa błędów)
+- strong type system inspired by functional languages (foundation of error handling)
-- możliwość programowania niskopoziomowego (wskaźniki, unsafe, inline assembly)
+- low level programming features (pointers, unsafe, inline assembly)
-- interoperacyjność z językiem C (i nie tylko)
+- interoperability with C (aand other languages)
-- makra (deklaratywne i proceduralne)
+- macros (declarative and procedural)
-- wydajność porównywalna z językiem C
+- performance comparable with C
-- użycie infrastruktury LLVM
+- use of LLVM infrastructure
-- z kompilatorem dostarczany jest menadżer pakietów Cargo zintegrowany z repozytorium [crates.io](https://crates.io) (i inne narzędzia)
+- Cargo package manager integratd with [crates.io](https://crates.io) repository (and other tools) shipped with the compiler

 <!-- reset_layout -->
 <!-- end_slide -->

-Maskotka
+Mascot
 ---
-Maskotką języka Rust jest krab Ferris.
+Crab Ferris is an unofficial mascot for Rust.

 ![](ferris.png)

 <!-- end_slide -->

-Popularność
+Popularity
 ---

 <!-- column_layout: [1, 1] -->

 <!-- column: 0 -->

-# Firmy i projekty używające języka Rust
+# Companies and projects using Rust

 - Mozilla
 - Google